ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 :::

 ### Move Data
-Every move has their own set of **move data** that include the move's name, type, category, power, accuracy, PP, battle effect, battle effect chance, priority, target range, contest effect, and other special flags.
+Every move has their own set of **move data** that includes the move's name, type, category, power, accuracy, PP, battle effect, battle effect chance (specifically the chance for an *indirect effect* to occur), priority, target range, contest effect, and other special flags.
 Most of this data can be edited in **DSPRE's Move Editor**.

 See [Basic Move Data](#basic-move-data) for more details and guides on how to edit move data.